Shipton-under-Wychwood, St Mary's Church

 A lovely 13th-century church, with many Early English features, a font given by the Earls of Warwick, 16th-century memorials, and a pulpit carved from a single piece of stone.

 St Mary the Virgin, Shipton-under-Wychwood, stands on the site of a Saxon minster, but the church we see today is largely 13th century.
 The oldest part may be the tower, which was begun around the year 1200.
 The chancel arch is late Norman, and the two-story south porch was added in the 14th century.

 In the churchyard is a two-story table tomb.
 Though table tombs are quite common in this area, 'double-decker' versions are unusual.
-In one famous local case, smugglers hid their contraband in a hollow in the base of a two story table tomb.
-From beside the tomb you can see over the rear wall of the churchyard to Old Prebendal House, a Grade II listed manor house dating to the medieval period.
+In one famous local case, smugglers hid their contraband in a hollow in the base of a two-storey table tomb.
+From beside the tomb, you can see over the rear wall of the churchyard to Old Prebendal House, a Grade II listed manor house dating to the medieval period.